 Most people are familiar with the standard rate classes for life insurance.
 From the very best they usually go something like preferred plus, preferred, standard plus, standard.
 Different companies may call them something different, or only have three standard classes instead of four, but those four cover most of the companies and most standard underwriting situations.

 In a perfect world all companies would use the same system so people could assume an apples for apples comparison between companies.
-It’s a competitive world out there though and it makes it impossible to compare table ratings.
+It’s a competitive world out there though and it makes it impossible to compare life insurance table ratings.
 One company’s table 4 could be another’s table 2 and another’s table 5.

 One of the things that makes it difficult to compare is the huge difference from company to company on their standard rate and what it takes to qualify for it.
 Just as an example, using a 50 year old buying $500,000 of 20 year term insurance, the best standard rate would be American General at $1739 annually.
 Some other representative standard rates are Banner Life at $1835, United of Omaha at $1937 and Prudential at $2150.
 These are four competitive impaired risk life insurance companies, the kind of companies you want handling your application if you’ve got serious enough health issues to be table rated.
 For instance a history of heart disease.